LAWS 3034 International Criminal Law

 On successful completion of this subject, students should be able to:

-1. Demonstrate a comprehensive grasp of the fundamental principles of international criminal law, including an understanding of the issues involved in the regulation of international crimes.
+1. Develop an understanding of the fundamental principles of international criminal law, including the issues involved in the regulation of international crimes.

-4. Assess the major challenges/weaknesses/effectiveness to/of the international criminal law and the international criminal legal system.
+4. Reflect upon the key challenges, weaknesses and limitations of international criminal law and the international criminal legal system.

 Subject Content